wang1680/CloudFlare-ImgBed-Docs/src/en/deployment/cloudflare.md

 1. After creation, click to enter the database details page
 2. Select the "Console" tab
-3. Paste the initialization statement in the SQL input box (see [project repository](https://github.com/MarSeventh/CloudFlare-ImgBed/blob/main/database/init.sql))
+3. Paste and execute the initialization statement in the SQL input box paragraph by paragraph (see [project repository](https://github.com/MarSeventh/CloudFlare-ImgBed/blob/main/database/init.sql))
 4. Click "Execute"

 #### Bind D1 to Project